nancymwende/Awwards/Readme.md

 ## User Stories
 <P>As a User I would like to:</p>

-* Sign in to the application to start using.
-* Upload my pictures to the application.
-* See my profile with all my pictures.
-* Follow other users and see their pictures on my timeline.
+* View posted projects and their details
-* Like a picture and leave a comment on it.
+* Post a project to be rated/reviewed
+* Rate/ review other users' projects
+* Search for projects
+* View projects overall score
+* View my profile page

 ## Live Link
 <https://instanancy.herokuapp.com/>